mbucheg/Tasks/paper_reading_day3.md

 *Application Programming Interfaces:*
 "set of routines, protocols and tools that specifies how software components interact, to exchange data and processing capabilities" This is a way you can access databases. \
 ~ Definition from BIO390:Lecture 1 \
 One way Progenetix uses APIs is with **Beacon+ API**.
 With Beacon, which was created by the Global Alliance for Genomics & Health (GA4GH) to make genomic data discoverable via APIs. *bycon* is the open-source that then runs the APIs on the Progenetix website.
-Based on the Beacon v2 standard, Progenetix's API lets users search for variants, filter by cancer type etc and query by location. \
+Based on the Beacon v2 standard, Progenetix's API lets users search for variants, filter by cancer type etc, query by location and many more things. \
 Progenetix also has **Services API**, which also is built on *bycon*, but offers more specialized outputs like plots, convert biological names (like cytobands), get data about geographic locations (cities but also gene coordinates).\
 Beacon+ API is for structured genomic queries, whereas Services API is for utility and transformation tools.

 ## How does progenetix visualize CNA profiles?
-- CNV frequency plots using *pgxFreqplot*
+- CNV Histogram Plots  (which we could use in R using *pgxFreqplot*)
-X-axis: Genomic positions (organized by chromosome).
+    - X-axis are the genomic positions on the chromosome(s).
-Y-axis: Frequency (percentage of samples showing gain or loss at each position).
+    - Y-axis is the CNV frequency, so the percentage of samples showing gain (yellow) or loss (blue) at each X position.

-- Individual CNV profiles --> genome wide view for each biosample
-- Genomic CNA Matrix View --> Heatmaps showing CNAs across multiple samples.
+- additionally one could create heatmaps showing CNAs across multiple samples
 ## What do you think should be improved in progenetix?